-Over the last couple year, the number of Australians moving to New Zealand exceeded the amount travelling the other way around.
+Over the last couple of years, the number of Australians moving to New Zealand exceeded the amount travelling the other way around.
 There are many reasons for this including joining family and job prospects, or it may be down to the fact that New Zealand offers truly unique, breathtaking scenery that people dream to wake up to every day.
-Whatever your reason, there are a few things you should keep in mind before making that leap across the Tasman Sea.
+Whatever your reason, there are a few things you should keep in mind before moving overseas and making that leap across the Tasman Sea.

 What to Think About Before your Move to New Zealand